shantoroy/shantoroy.github.io/_posts/2025-03-05-multi-container-deployment-using-docker-compose.md

 By using `docker-compose.yml`, SREs, DevOps engineers, and developers can **quickly spin up full application stacks**, making their workflow much more efficient.

-I have been building some cool multi-container applications and
+I have been building some cool multi-container applications and testing different devops/sre tools using docker-compose.
+You can check out my GitHub.
+One of those projects is a [AI Chatbot]()

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MzIzOTU5Nl19
+eyJoaXN0b3J5IjpbMTM2OTUwNTA0XX0=
 -->